-Applications will be evaluated on a first-come, first served-basis.
-Completed applications will be evaluated according to the methodology used in the Carl Moyer Program Guidelines (2008 Revision) to determine the emission reductions and the cost-effectiveness on a per-vehicle and overall project cost basis.
-All applications will generally be reviewed and approved on a first-come, first-served basis according to the availability of funding, although SMAQMD reserves the right to accelerate approval of particular applications if it determines that early approval will benefit air quality or meets Environmental Justice goals discussed in Section 3.6.
-Project managers will submit eligible projects to the SECAT Executive Committee for approval.
-The SECAT Executive Committee consists of the Air Pollution Control Officers of SMAQMD, Yolo-Solano Air Quality Management District, and the Executive Director of SACOG.
+Applications will be evaluated according to the methodology used in the most current Carl Moyer Program Guidelines to determine the emission reductions and the cost-effectiveness on a per-vehicle and overall project cost basis.
+All applications will generally be reviewed and approved based on the Application Flexibility Option approved by the SECAT Program according to the availability of funding, although SMAQMD reserves the right to accelerate approval of particular applications if it determines that early approval will benefit air quality goals.

-If an application meets the program guidelines, it will be approved by the SECAT Executive Committee providing the project cost effectiveness does not exceed \$100,000 per 1-yr ton NOx reduced.
+If an application meets the program guidelines, it will be approved by SMAQMD staff providing the project cost effectiveness does not exceed the limits in effect at the time of application, currently set at \$100,000 per 1 year ton NOx reduced.

 If an application does not meet the above cost-effectiveness conditions, the applicant can petition SMAQMD for further evaluation.
-SMAQMD will determine whether there are unusual circumstances that may justify the incentive award, and if appropriate, will submit the petition to the SACOG board for approval or denial.
+SMAQMD will determine whether there are unusual circumstances that may justify the incentive award, and if appropriate, will submit the petition to the SACOG Board for approval or denial.